TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 ``CLAEYS`` uses qCrit values from Claeys et al. 2014.
 ``GE20`` uses qCrit values from Ge et al. 2020 (adiabatic assumption).
 ``GE20_IC`` uses qCrit values from Ge et al. 2020 (isentropic envelope assumption). |br|
+Warning: if running with ``--critical-mass-ratio-prescription``, zeta's will not be computed, so should not be trusted in the outputs. |br|
 Default = NONE

 **--critical-mass-ratio-white-dwarf-degenerate-accretor** |br|